top of page

 “Is pursuing professional success worth the effort?
 Should women aim at reaching the peak, at the cost of their personal lives?”

-The woman’s guilt stems from a conditioning that she is solely responsible for the family’s day-to-day needs.
+The woman’s guilt stems from conditioning that she is solely responsible for the family’s day-to-day needs.
 The complexity increases with an interplay of the following factors:

 • There are very few role models to be emulated.